-2 Maximum of 20 units per acre in Community Regions; maximum of 10 units per acre in Rural Centers
+2 Maximum of 10 units per acre in Community Regions; maximum of 4 units per acre in Rural Centers

 3 Policy 5.2.3.5 requires an average of 5-acre minimum parcels if ground water dependent.
-Parcel may be subdivided to create one new parcel not less than 4.5 acres in size under this policy as allowed by Title 16.44.120(L).
+Parcel may be subdivided to create one new parcel not less than 4.5 acres in size under this policy as allowed by Title 16.44.120(L) and Implemented by Title 17.14.120.

-Policy 2.2.1.4 The population densities described in Policy 2.2.1.3 are representative of land use designations permitting residential use which are considered permanent population.
-These population densities are not to be construed to apply to recreational facilities, campgrounds, or other transitory populations.

-Policy 2.2.1.5 The General Plan shall provide for the following building intensities in each land use designation as shown in Table 2-3:
+- Policy 2.2.1.4 The population densities described in Policy 2.2.1.3 are representative of land use designations permitting residential use which are considered permanent population.
+These population densities are not to be construed to apply to recreational facilities, campgrounds, or other transitory populations. - Policy 2.2.1.5 The General Plan shall provide for the following building intensities in each land use designation as shown in Table 2-3: